 It’s always a good idea to separate pets when they eat.
 Raw food is usually seen as “more valuable” to a dog than dry dog food, so there is a higher risk the dog could get possessive of the raw food.
-I have a food-obsessed cat that will challenge my other pets when food is involved, so I have to keep him in another room during feeding time for his own health and safety.

-4. Feed on a towel or outside.
+4. Feed your dog his raw meals on a towel or outside.

-Dogs won’t get sick from raw meat, but don’t forget about your own safety.
+Dogs generally won’t get sick from raw meat, but don’t forget about your own safety.
 Use common sense and wipe down counters, wash your hands and feed your dog outside or on a towel.
 I prefer the towel method.

 Some dogs will do OK eating dry food one day and raw food the next.
 Others may need a little time to transition, especially if you are giving them beef bones with fatty bone marrow.
 If you’re not sure how your dog will do, start out slowly.
 Here are some raw dog food recipes you can try.